Deformation of locally free actions and the leafwise cohomology: The leafwise cohomology

-As the usual de Rham cohomology, the Mayer-Vietoris sequence is generalized to a spectral sequence.
+Same as the de Rham cohomology, the Mayer-Vietoris sequence for the leafwise cohomology is generalized to a spectral sequence.
 Let $\cU=\{U_i\}$ be a locally finite open cover of $M$.
 By the same construction as the \v{C}ech-de Rham complex (see {\it e.g.,} \cite{BT}), we obtain a double complex $(C^*(\cU,\Omega_\cF^*),d_\cF,\delta)$, where

 and $\delta :C^*(\cU,\Omega_\cF^*) \ra C^{*+1}(\cU,\Omega_\cF^*)$ is a natural linear map induced by inclusions.
 Moreover, we can show that the sequence